Make alliteration fun with a printable worksheet that challenges students to create flavours of ice cream.

-Students will create four new flavours of ice-cream using alliterative names such as Spicy Spinach Surprise or Perfect Passionfruit Pecan.
+Using this printable worksheet, students are tasked with creating four new flavours of ice cream.
+The trick?
+They must use alliterative names for each flavour in their cone, such as Spicy Spinach Surprise or Perfect Passionfruit Pecan.

 Hold an alliterative brainstorm as a whole class, challenging your students to share words or phrases that start with the same sound as their favourite ice cream flavours.
 Write them out on your anchor chart paper for students to use as a reference, and then hand out the worksheet for students to fill out individually or in small groups!

 Encourage your students to use descriptive adjectives and vocabulary to make their flavours unique and interesting.